PRESENTING an AMAZING, EXTREMELY RARE and EXTENSIVE Early 19C Davenport Longport Imari China Dinner Service from circa 1805-1820.

 THIS TRULY IS A ‘ONCE IN A LIFETIME’ OPPORTUNITY!

-Condition: Very good original condition.
+Condition: Mainly in very good original condition.
 The largest game platter has a historic repair (metal staples) and one open tureen has a crack and historic repair.
-Some pieces has very minor losses and one or two repairs but, otherwise this Service is ‘VERY GOOD’ condition for it’s age and use.
+One small lidded tureen has a replacement handle and some repairs to stand for large lidded tureen/centerpiece.
+Some other pieces has very minor losses and one or two repairs but, otherwise this Service is in ‘VERY GOOD’ condition for it’s age and use.

 Copyright - Rockwell Antiques LLC 2024